ToniA/nordpool-teslamateapi/README.md

 Plug in your car and schedule a charge to start in the future.
 I.e. the car should not be charging when the flow is tested.

 Click on the blue button on the left side of the trigger node
-   * If the car is not plugged in at home, in charge stopped state, the 'Calculate charge start based on Nordpool prices' node will show 'Not plugged in at home...' status
+   * If the car is not plugged in with scheduled charging, the 'Calculate charge start based on Nordpool prices' node will show 'Not plugged in with scheduled charge...' status
    * If the car is ready to be scheduled, the node should show the scheduled charge start time as status
    * Open the Tesla app, or check the charge schedule from the car.
 The car should be scheduled to charge at the time calculated by the automation

+# Changelog

+   * 2024-01-29 Initial version
+   * 2024-01-30 fix: chargePercentagePointsPerHourColdFactor was not used in charge time calculation
+   * 2024-02-09 Switch from nordpoolapi NPM package to spot-hinta.fi REST API, more flexible charge window, fix bug on cold weather charge time calculation
+   * 2024-02-11 Removed geolocation, instead the nordpool-optimized timing will work on any location which has scheduled charging.
+Fixed bug on charge window calculation (was one hour too short)